eiannone/Heltec_Esp32_LoRaWan/README.md

     -D REGION_EU433
 ```

-To show debug information about LoRa activity on the embedded LCD screen, you can optionally add the `LORA_DISPLAY` constant:
+To show debug information about LoRa activity on the embedded Oled screen, you can optionally add the `LORA_DISPLAY` constant:
 ```ini
 build_flags =
     -D LoRaWAN_DEBUG_LEVEL=3